Sunday 30 October 2022, 2pm

 Music Futures/Sonic Pasts is a collaboration between academics from the Department of Science and Technology Studies (UCL) and artists Tom Graham, Dave Graham (aka Ukkonen) and Dan Scott.
-Compared by Chiara Ambrosio and Maria Kiladi, this evening in two parts will explore speculative experiments with sound that crossed paths with the histories of science.
+Compared by Chiara Ambrosio and Maria Kiladi, this afternoon in two parts will explore speculative experiments with sound that crossed paths with the histories of science.

 Part 1 – Seeing the Unhearable